-- 1. Stop the engine and wait for all moving parts to stop. - 2.
-Disconnect the spark-plug wire from the spark plug (Figure 21) before performing any maintenance procedure.
+- 1. Shut off the engine and wait for all moving parts to stop. - 2.
+Disconnect the spark-plug wire from the spark plug (Figure 19) before performing any maintenance procedure.

-1. Spark-plug wire
+Spark-plug wire

-3. After performing the maintenance procedure(s), connect the spark-plug wire to the spark plug.
+- After mentanging the maintenance - 3.
+After performing the maintenance procedure(s), connect the spark-plug wire to the spark plug.